chairulakmal/chairulakmal/README.md

 ### Hello 👋

-- 🌱 I’m currently learning JS and Solidity to develop smart contracts
+- 🌱 I’m currently learning Solidity to develop smart contracts
 - 🔭 I’m looking to work in a startup or small to mid-sized company
 - 📫 Reach me at [chairulakmal.com](https://chairulakmal.com/)